 This section has information needed to pass the CDL knowledge test for driving a tank vehicle.
-(You should also study Sections 2, 5, 6, and 9).
-A tank endorsement is required for certain vehicles that transport liquids or gases.
+(You should also study Sections 2, 5, 6, 8, and 9).
+A tank endorsement is required for certain vehicles that transport liguids or gases.
 The liquid or gas does not have to be a hazardous material.
-A tank endorsement is required if your vehicle needs a Class A or B CDL and you want to haul a liquid or liquid gas in a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1000 gallons or more that is either permanently or temporarily attached to the vehicle or the chassis.
-A tank endorsement is also required for Class C vehicles when the vehicle is used to transport hazardous materials in liquid or gas form in the above described rated tanks.
+A tank endorsement is required to operate a commercial motor vehicle that is designed to transport any liquid or gaseous material within a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1,000 gallons or more that is either permanently or temporarily attached to the vehicle or the chassis.
+A commercial motor vehicle transporting an empty storage container tank, not designed for transportation, with a rated capacity of 1,000 gallons or more that is temporarily attached to a flatbed trailer is not considered a tank vehicle.
+In summary, if you are hauling multiple tanks each rated more than 119 gallons AND the combined volume of those tanks is 1,000 gallons or more. you need a tank endorsement.
+If you are only hauling one tank and that one tank is 1,000 gallon capacity or more, you need a tank endorsement.